Acceleration of particles in Einstein-Maxwell-dilaton black holes: Abstract

 \section{Abstract}

-It has been recently pointed out that, under certain conditions, the energy of particles accelerated by black holes in the center-of-mass frame can become arbitrarily high.
-In this Letter, we study the collision of two particles around the four-dimensional Kaluza-Klein black hole in Einstein-Maxwell-Dilaton theory.
-We find that the center-of-mass energy for a pair of colliding particles is unlimited at the horizon of charged nonrotating and extremal rotating Kaluza-Klein black hole.
+It has recently been pointed out that, under certain conditions, the energy of particles accelerated by black holes in the center-of-mass frame can become arbitrarily high.
+In this paper, we study the collision of two particles in the case of four-dimensional charged nonrotating, extremal charged rotating and near-extremal charged rotating Kaluza-Klein black holes as well as the naked singularity case in Einstein-Maxwell-dilaton theory.
+We find that the center-of-mass energy for a pair of colliding particles is unlimited at the horizon of charged nonrotating Kaluza-Klein black holes, extremal charged rotating Kaluza-Klein black holes and in the naked singularity case.

 \keywords{ Black Hole, Particles Accelerator, Center-of-Mass Energy}